 A one-year program starting in September.
 Although this program can be completed while you work, it is considered a full-time program.
 Download our brochure

 This Master of Finance program will be offered jointly by Queen's School of Business and Renmin University's Hanqing Advanced Institute of Economics and Finance in Beijing, China.
 Queen's School of Business is one of the world's premier business schools, renowned for its innovative approaches to business education.
 Renmin University of China is one of the most prestigious universities in China, and has produced many influential figures in China's reform and development.Learn more

-All applications for entry into the program must be made through Renmin – Hanqing.
-Applicants must possess an undergraduate university degree and at least two years of relevant work experience.
+All applications for entry into the program must be made through Queen's School of Business.
+Applicants must possess an undergraduate university degree.
+Relevant work experience is an asset, but not mandatory.
 As well, students must meet the English language requirements of the program.

-The Queen’s Master of Finance program in Beijing provides an exceptional opportunity to spend a year in China, gaining exposure to the world’s fastest-growing economy, while earning a Queen’s Master of Finance degree.
-Because classes are held on weekends, there is ample time to take advantage of the local culture and landscape.
+The Queen’s Master of Finance program in Beijing provides an exceptional opportunity to spend a year in China, gaining exposure to one of the world’s most important economies, while earning a Queen’s Master of Finance degree.
+Because classes are held on weekends, there is ample time to take advantage of the local culture and landscape, and even learn Mandarin.
 This experience will be invaluable as you progress in your career.

 The Queen’s Master of Finance program in Beijing provides an outstanding opportunity to earn a world-class graduate degree in finance from Canada’s Queen’s School of Business.
 Because classes are held on weekends, you may complete the program while you continue to work, making this option an outstanding value compared to other full-time programs in China or North America.

 The Financial Times has called a Master’s degree in Finance the “must-have degree” for people pursuing a career in investment banking or asset management.
 The increasing globalization of the financial sector has created the need for recognized qualifications for those who work in finance.